Twin Metals Minnesota files formal mine plan with regulators

 But Graul, the Twin Metals spokeswoman, said the company’s design would avoid acid mine drainage by preventing the exposure of sulfide-bearing rock to the elements.
 The company plans to bury the waste bedrock in old portions of the underground mine, and to remove nearly all sulfides from ore-bearing rock during processing.

-The processing plant, connected by 1.25-mile (2-kilometers) long tunnels to the mine itself, would produce copper, nickel-cobalt and palladium-platinum-gold concentrates that would be trucked away in containers and probably shipped via the Duluth harbor to Canada for refining, Graul said.
+The processing plant, connected by 1.25-mile (2-kilometer) long tunnels to the mine itself, would produce copper, nickel-cobalt and palladium-platinum-gold concentrates that would be trucked away in containers and probably shipped via the Duluth harbor to Canada or other locations for refining, Graul said.

 Critics are skeptical that dry-stacked tailings won’t pollute.